davetremblay/Marathon/README.md

-# Marathon
+=Marathon=

 Marathon is a program to automatically create a 50% microrhythm between two rhythmic patterns in MIDI.

 For more information about microrhythms, follow the link https://wp.me/p3mIfa-off

-Maraton takes a MIDI file by the name "marathon_in.mid" located in the same folder as itself containing two MIDI tracks of same length and number of notes.
+Marathon takes a MIDI file by the name "marathon_in.mid" located in the same folder as itself containing two MIDI tracks of same length and number of notes.
 Marathon then creates the file "marathon_out.mid" by calculating the average duration of each note pair in the two tracks and copying the channel, velocity,